abdrahmansoltan/Learning-Notes/HTML-CSS-SASS/04-CSS.md

 - x-offset: means in x-direction (horizontal)
 - y-offset: means in y-direction (vertical)
-- blur-radius: strength of blurness (Optional)
+- blur-radius: strength of blueness (Optional)
 - spread-radius: expand or grow the radius of the shadow (Optional)
 - color: the color of box-shadow (Optional)
 - **Trick** to add border from the inside and not outside => ex: `box-shadow: inset 0 0 0 3px #fff;`